tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 “Thank you,” I managed.
+I didn’t like needing help.
+It wasn’t something I was used to.

 I coughed.
 My throat was sore from the salt water.
 That was weird to me.
 Growing up, my mom would make me gargle salt water to *treat* a sore throat.
 I guess there’s a big difference between gargling and drinking.